fangdreth/MBAACC-Extended-Training-Mode/README.md

 	+ Ryougi knife refill
 	+ Normal, auto-refill, and infinite options
 	+ Take Control of Assist Characters
+	+ Control Kohaku as C-Maids through resets
 + Frame Data Display
-	+ Displayed in the mod window or on the screen with the Frame Data hotkey
+	+ Displayed in the mod window or on the screen
 	+ Startup, Total, and Advantage clearly displayed
 	+ The display in the mod window can be configured to display significantly more detail
 + Save States